GrahamLinagora/formaas/README.md

-# Form Manager Client
+# FORM as a Service

-A simple form manager client sample which shows how to use the form API and Angular.js.
+Form as a Service let you create and instanciate forms in the Open-PaaS platform.

 ## Howto